lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 Round-to-even rounding can be applied even when we are not rounding to a whole number.
 We simply consider whether the least significant digit is even or odd.

 Round-to-even rounding can be applied to binary fractional numbers.
 We consider least significant bit value 0 to be even and 1 to be odd.
 In general, the rounding mode is only significant when we have a bit pattern of the form XX . . .
 X.Y Y . . .
-Y100 . . ., where _X_ (a)nd Y denote arbitrary bit values with the rightmost Y being the position to which we wish to round.
+Y100 . . ., where _X_  and Y denote arbitrary bit values with the rightmost Y being the position to which we wish to round.
 Only bit patterns of this form denote values that are halfway between two possible results.

 The other three modes produce guaranteed bounds on the actual value.
 These can be useful in some numerical applications.